Xefyn/Xefyn/README.md

 ## I'm a Student and Developer!

 - 🔭 I’m currently in final year in Informatic Technology!
-- 🌱 I’m currently learning React js & Docker
+- 🌱 I’m currently learning React js and Docker
 - 🥅 2020 Goals: Building my github project

 ### Connect with me: